zoefiri/Kolor-konfigs/README.md

 This is a shitty little script I made to generate configs with colors defined at the top of the script.
-The color theme included by default is that base 16 colorscheme "woodland" but replace it with whatever colors you like.
+The color theme included by default is the base 16 colorscheme "woodland" but replace it with whatever colors you like.
 To use it,

 - Put the placeholders zc0-zcF (last digit is hexedecimal, in the spirit of base16 theming)
 - put configs you wish to use in the directory "templates"